 Calculate the amount of your contribution using the employer contribution rate and the gross pay amount from step 3.

 Deduct ESCT from your employer contributions

-Employer superannuation contribution tax (ESCT) must be deducted from all of your employer contributions to KiwiSaver and complying funds.
+Employer superannuation contribution tax (ESCT) must be deducted from all your employer contributions to KiwiSaver schemes and complying funds.
 This includes any voluntary contributions.

 Work out the ESCT rate for each employee.
 The rate depends on how much they earn and how long they’ve worked for you.